badlogic/basis-template/README.md

 Arithmetic operators evaluate to the wider type of their two operands.
 E.g. when adding a `byte` and a `float`, the resulting value will have type `float`.

 As in Java, the `+` operator may also be used to concatenate a `String` with another value.
-The template engine will perform automatic coercian from the non-string operand to string in this case, e.g. `{{"Lucky number " + 9}}`.
+The template engine will perform automatic coercion from the non-string operand to string in this case, e.g. `{{"Lucky number " + 9}}`.

 ### Comparison Operators
 All comparison operators you know from Java are at your disposal, e.g. `{{23 < 34}}`, `{{23 <= 34}}`, `{{23 > 34}}`, `{{23 >= 34}}`, `{{ true != false }}`, `{{23 == 34}}`.